Jonybang/angular-bootstrap-file-field/README.md

 Adds support for `ng-model` and image preview.

 Fork of [itslenny/angular-bootstrap-file-field](https://github.com/itslenny/angular-bootstrap-file-field).
-In this fork added support of multiple upload and remove addiction on bootstrap(May used for material design).
+In this fork added support of multiple upload and remove addiction on bootstrap(may used for material design).

-Actions speak louder than words: [Check out THE DEMO](http://itslenny.github.io/angular-bootstrap-file-field/).
+Actions speak louder than words: [Check out THE DEMO](https://jonybang.github.io/angular-file-field/).

 ##Installation